 So this is related to a method for determining the distances of galaxies.
 And according to this method, if you can measure how fast the galaxy is moving away from us then you can tell how far away it is, because the speed is proportional to the distance.
 So that’s the basic picture of the expanding universe.
 The Big Bang theory is based on this because if it’s true that the universe is expanding as though it were an explosion, then you can argue, “Well, maybe it really is an explosion.”
 In that case, at some point in time, it was then compressed into a small volume from which it exploded.
 So that’s how the argument goes.

-Q: I hate to harp on this point, but the universe as a whole is expanding according to modern idea, but there are so many localised area of contractions….but no explanation as yet.
+Q: I hate to harp on this point, but the universe as a whole is expanding according to the modern idea, but there are so many localised areas of contractions… but no explanation as yet.

 Q: The galaxies are more or less uniformly sized?

 A: More or less.
 There is considerable variation, but still more or less.
 Just like people, there is considerable range and size if you look at people, but still there is a certain basic theme and size.
 So it’s like that with galaxies.

 Q: Is their distribution in space more or less equal…?